 Continue the close encounters with whales with Cat Balou Cruises.
 The annual Eden Whale Festival in October celebrates the southern migration when whales stop to feed in Twofold Bay.

 There are plenty of things to do in Eden throughout the year, like relaxing on beautiful sandy beaches, fishing, kayaking, bushwalking and snorkelling.
 Snorkel or scuba dive in Twofold Bay with Dive Eden and catch a glimpse of blue groupers and weedy sea dragons.
-Other adventure tours in the region include kayaking with Kiah Wilderness Tours and fishing with Freedom Charters.
+Other adventure tours in the region include kayaking with Region Xand fishing with Freedom Charters.

 Fly into Merimbula Airport